Michael Chrastecky

 Michael Chrastecky (born 19 July 1999) is a Czech-born Slovenian–Italian ice dancer.
 With his former skating partner, Carolina Portesi Peroni, he is the 2023 Italian national bronze medalist, a two-time Italian junior national champion (2020 & 2021) and competed in the final segment at the 2020 World Junior Championships.
 In September 2021, at the qualifications for the 2022 Winter Olympics, they placed as the third reserve.
-Chrastecky speaks six languages, he is fluent in English, Czech, Italian, and Slovene, French and Bosnian.
+Chrastecky speaks seven languages, he is fluent in English, Czech, Italian, Slovene and French, and possesses a working proficiency of Bosnian and German.